 As a theme, the joinable character names will relate to the weapons they use.
 I thought using this “weapons-as-names” system would be a cool way of helping you heroes remember common weapon names easily, as you can associate them with a character.

 Each joinable character in JRPG Japanese will have their own Japanese personal pronoun and speech style to teach you different ways of speaking Japanese depending on personality.
 Which is awesome on two main levels:

 - Instead of being taught ONLY formal “desu/masu” Japanese (like you’re getting ready to be an employee or exchange student), JRPG Japanese will teach you Japanese language you can use with your friends or family – the way you’re comfortable with speaking it depending on your own gender or personal identity!

 - Once you learn some basics behind different speech styles, you’ll be able to read and understand the characters of your favorite Japanese games better in dialogue.

 Unlike a LOT of other Japanese textbooks I’ve used in the past (where I learned for years that “

-I currently have four joinable characters planned, and though I won’t go into too much detail, the personalities are planned as follows:
+I currently have four joinable characters planned.
+Though I won’t go into too much detail, the personalities are planned as follows: